muneer78/muneer78.github.io/_posts/2018-12-28-i-hated-hated-hated-this-movie.md

 ---
+date: 2018-12-28
+title: I Hated, Hated, Hated This Movie
-tags: great-lines
+tags: great-lines, entertainment, critical-analysis
-title: Roger Ebert's movie critiques
 ---

-These are some great lines from Roger Ebert's book, I Hated, Hated, Hated This Movie:
+These are some great-lines from Roger Ebert's book, I Hated, Hated, Hated This Movie:

 > In which we determine how werewolves are made, how they are killed, and how they spread their wolfiness.